LibVNC/x11vnc/doc/OPTIONS.md

 					   shm key rather than shmid.
 Unless you have a special purpose, a mutable shmid may cause problems.

+					   If there is a new desktop like Wayland, use "drm:" to access GPU FrameBuffer.
+If you do not know the GPU path, just use "/dev/dri/card0".

                        If you do not supply a type "map" is assumed if the file exists (see the next paragraphs for some exceptions to this.)